tomzhang255/AC215_HiSolver/README.md

 See `src/data-labeling/README.md` for an in-depth description of how to set up this component of the pipeline.

 This component of the pipeline involves setting up a Label Studio web app so that users can manually provide summaries to those code snippets we previously processed.
+For the end user, they would access the web app, review a code snippet, then provide a summary of what it does.
+Then both the user annotation as well as the original code snippet would be uploaded to the `labeled` folder on the GCS bucket.

 ### 4. Data Versioning